-- Response to treatment with interferon alpha in patients with delta hepatitis (and hepatitis B) is less than in those with hepatitis B alone. - Recommended doses are higher and may produce sustained improvement in only 15-25% of patients. - Because the capsid of delta hepatitis is HBsAg, measures aimed at limiting the transmission of hepatitis B to prevent the transmission of delta hepatitis. - Individuals infected with hepatitis B or D should not donate blood, organ, tissues, or semen. - Methods of reducing transmission include decreased use of contaminated needles and syringes by injection drug users and use of needle safety devices by health care workers.
+Response to treatment with interferon alpha in patients with delta hepatitis (and by default exists with hepatitis B) is less than in those with hepatitis B alone. because two viruses are acting together so obviously the response will be weaker than just one Recommended doses are higher and may produce sustained improvement in only 15-25% of patients.

+Because the capsid of delta hepatitis is HBsAg, measures aimed at limiting the transmission of hepatitis B to prevent the transmission of delta hepatitis. since HDV depends on HBV; preventing B will also limit D

+Individuals infected with hepatitis B or D should not donate blood, organ, tissues, or semen.

+• Methods of reducing transmission include decreased use of contaminated needles and syringes by injection drug users and use of needle safety devices by health care workers.